jekyllgrim/ZScript_Basics/Best_Practices.md

 First, you can stop using SLADE.
 Or rather, you'll likely still need to use it to set sprite offsets, optimize PNGs and use [TEXTURES](https://zdoom.org/wiki/TEXTURES) visual editor, but otherwise you can easily use other software to edit your files.
 You can use something like Notepad++ with [ZScript syntax highlighting](https://forum.zdoom.org/viewtopic.php?f=37&t=46674) to edit your scripts—while they won't have pop-up tips, like SLADE does, you will have a much easier time saving them and switching between tabs.
 In fact, you won't have to worry that you forgot to save something before closing the archive, saving changes will be faster, and there won't be any chance of SLADE corrupting data (which *can* happen sometimes).

 Second, you'll be able to upload your mod to a GitHub repository.

+## Using a consistent naming convention for your classes

+Very often, when creating their first custom classes, new modders resort to names like `Demon1`, `Pistol_`, `MyShotgun` and such.
+None of these are particularly great for the following reasons:

+* Many mods nowadays are compatible with each other, or other users may make compatibility patches for them.
+If that happens, using such generic class names will likely result in name conflicts with other mods, and you'll have more tedious work on your hands.
+* You may face name conflicts even with existing GZDoom classes.
+For example, `Demon1` is actually [an existing Hexen actor](https://zdoom.org/wiki/Classes:Demon1).
+* More specific names function as a sort of a "signature" that helps to clearly define which mod/author they're from.
+This makes your code cleaner if you're, for example, using classes/libraries made by other users in your project.

+To make a good naming convention, note the following:

+* A class name should be descriptive for *you*, not for the player.
+Players never see class names; they either see pickupmessages or tags, which are defined via properties (and, ideally, via the LANGUAGE lump).
+Class names are a technical thing and they should be convenient for you.
+For instance, if you have a custom strong powerup in your mod, don't name the class `HugeFrigginPowerup`; rather use something descriptive, such as `Regen_Speed_Powerup`.
+* It's common practice to use the same prefixes for all your classes within a project.
+Often those prefixes match the name of the project (for example, `D4D_Shotgun` for a Shotgun in the [Doom 4 Doom](https://github.com/MajorCooke/Doom4Doom) mod) or are initials of the author (`MK_Matrix4` for a special math class by [Marisa Kirisame](https://doomwiki.org/wiki/Marisa_Kirisame)).